If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 I request you to grant me leave for today, 12 April 2018.

 My 6-year-old daughter has been down with fever and sore throat since yesterday.
 I need to take her to a doctor and, if prescribed, get further tests done.

-On the weekend, I had mild fever and red spots develop on my skin, which was later diagnosed as chicken pox.
+Over the weekend, I developed mild fever and red spots on my skin, a condition that was later diagnosed as chicken pox.
 Since chicken pox is communicable and it takes at least a week to recover, I would request you to grant me leave from 20 to 28 March 2018.
 I would update you of my recovery in the coming days.
 I am enclosing medical records in this regard.

 Yesterday, I met with a freak accident while returning from the office.
 A two-wheeler appeared from nowhere and rammed into my left leg while I was crossing road.
 Luckily there is no fracture, but few ligaments in my leg have ruptured.
 My leg below knee is badly swollen and the doctor has advised not to move the injured leg for few days.